 - Divide the dough into 36 pieces.
 Then press the dough into the bottom of the mini muffin tin.
 For best results, use a tart tamper that has been dipped in water.
 Make sure to dip the tamper in water each time, then press down the dough until all 36 have been pressed.

-- In a large bowl mix the cream cheese, mayo, sour cream, garlic salt, baking powder, and half of the parmesan cheese.
-Mix in the spinach, artichokes, and the mozzarella.
+- In a large bowl mix the cream cheese, mayo, sour cream, garlic salt, and half of the parmesan cheese.
+Mix in the spinach, artichokes, and mozzarella.
 Divide between the prepared crusts.

 - Bake until golden brown, about 25 minutes.